authelia/authelia/docs/configuration/one-time-password.md

 The period and skew configuration parameters affect each other.
 The default values are a period of 30 and a skew of 1.
 It is highly recommended you do not change these unless you wish to set skew to 0.

-The way you configure these affects security by changing the length of time a one-time password is valid for.
+These options affect security by changing the length of time a one-time password is valid for.
 The formula to calculate the effective validity period is `period + (period * skew * 2)`.
 For example period 30 and skew 1 would result in 90 seconds of validity, and period 30 and skew 2 would result in 150 seconds of validity.

 ## System time accuracy